Back to glossary

 Lexical semantics

 This level focuses on the meaning of individual words and their relationships to each other.
-For example, identifying synonyms, antonyms and related words.
+Here, semantic analysis identifies lexical components like synonyms, antonyms, and related words.

 Compositional semantics